Faculty of Health Care and Nursing

 We maintain close educational partnerships with Juntendo’s affiliated hospitals.
 The whole university works together to provide powerful support in everything from education through to job-hunting and postgraduate education, with nurses at the Faculty of Medicine’s six affiliated hospitals providing students with education and guidance as clinical instructors within our faculty.

 We provide education aimed at cultivating nurses capable of playing an active role in the international arena.
 We offer English, French, and Chinese courses, enabling students to study conversation with native speakers of those languages.
 Students can also undertake overseas nursing internships in such countries as the USA, the UK, and Thailand.
-(Places are limited.
-Costs are borne by the student.
-Credits are awarded in some cases.)
-We are looking forward to welcoming students from across Japan who have a desire to acquire knowledge, a sense of initiative, and the jin spirit that cherishes others, to study at the Faculty of Health Care and Nursing.

 Study Abroad